 - What is Ensaymada?

 Ensaymada is the Filipino version of Brioche.
-Originating from Spain, the Filipino version is butter base rather than lard base.
+Originating from Spain, the Filipino version is butter rather than lard base.

 - How do you store Ensaymada?